Third-Party AI Risk Management

 How Reign Addresses Third-Party AI Risk

-Reign's Evidence Engine automates FINOS AIGF-aligned compliance evidence across third-party AI vendor practices — mapping vendor attestations, contract terms, and operational signals into a continuous evidence architecture.
+Reign's Audit Ledger (CAVR) automates FINOS AIGF-aligned compliance evidence across third-party AI vendor practices.
+Mapping vendor attestations, contract terms, and operational signals into a continuous evidence architecture.
 Material changes trigger documented risk assessments automatically.
 Regulator-facing reports are produced as a byproduct of operation.